-To deliver a successful project, you’ll need to manage it properly — and, the best way to do this is to use the right project management technique for the type of project you’re working on.
+To deliver a successful project, you’ll need to manage it properly.
+The best way to do this is to use tried-and-tested project management tools and techniques.

 In this article, you’ll find out:

-- What are the best 14 project management techniques for different project types?
+- What the best project management techniques are,

 To learn all that and more, read on.

 What are project management techniques?